appdev-at-mit/blog/_posts/readings/1-cmd-line.md

 in future terminal sessions, you will get the convenience of using `l`.

 To use it in *this* terminal session, look into the `source` command.

+## Installing packages

+In a modern operating system, you extend what your computer can do by installing software.
+This is no different on a Linux machine.

+You can install software via a **package manager**.
+On a machine running the Ubuntu distribution, this will be `apt`, but it'll be different on others (for example, Arch uses `pacman`).

+**Check**: try to install the `nginx` package, then uninstall it.

+**Check**: you may see online tutorials require you to use `sudo`.
+Is this actually necessary to run `apt`?
+Let's check by going to... what directory?

+**Check**: how can we find the access permissions for `apt`?
+What do you see?
+Who is the owner?

+**Check**: on my machine, the permissions are `rwxr-xr-x`.
+Which users can read to it?
+What about writing?
+What about executing?

+**Check**: why does `apt install nginx` fail?
+Which files is missing access permissions?
+How does `sudo` resolve this?
+What is special about the permission bits for the `sudo` command to allow this?

+## Closing thoughts

+You may be feeling a bit frustrated at all the work and learning so far.
+This is natural.
+After all, you didn't actually learn how to do *that much* here.
+You can go around your filesystem, change permissions, install packages, and use `sudo`.
+But that's still a very small subset of what you can do on your computer.

+I want to reiterate the importance of learning deeply.
+I could give you a series of groups of words to type into your shell.
+But everybody's machine is slightly different.
+It's a waste of time to help every single person debug every single edge case by giving a new command to type in; instead, it is much more efficient to make clear *what is actually going on* when you use the shell and the underlying design that forms it.
+(Incidentally, "just try it again and hope it works" seems to be the general theme behind using LLMs these days.
+It doesn't work well.)

+It's perfectly okay and normal to copy paste things on StackOverflow or things outputted by an LLM.
+But please, keep in mind:

+1. Your machine is not the same.
+Be aware of the things that could be different.
+Make appropriate modifications to the command.
+If you don't understand the command enough to make these modifications, that is a problem; read more about what it does and how to use it. **Never copy paste something without thinking.**
+2. It won't always work first try. *Read the error message.* Almost all the time, it will be something helpful!
+A good understanding of Linux will help you interpret and fix the error very well.
+3. Subtle differences matter. (see: the question posed earlier this reading with 17 different file paths).